Nicolas-RENOIR/Real-estate-in-France/README.md

-# RealEstateInFrance
-Explored and analyzed the 'Demandes de valeurs foncières' dataset to identify trends, examine phenomena, and draw insightful conclusions 🏡
+The final project for my 'Python Language' class was to explore and analyze the 'Demandes de valeurs foncières' dataset to identify trends, examine phenomena, and draw relevant conclusions.
+This dataset, released by the French government, provides information on real estate transactions that have occurred over the past five years across metropolitan France.